 As you would expect from Divi, the template is flexible and can be changed to suit any colour combination or brand.

 Divi is known for being clean and fast loading.
 It is also easy to use as it comes with a simple drag and drop page builder, a range of plugins and theme options and is complete with everything you need to put together a great looking website.
+We've even compared this to the next most popular theme (Avada) and Divi came out as the winner!

 Mai Lifestyle Pro takes feminine WordPress themes in a different direction with a more exotic feel.